ltex-plus/vscode-ltex/CONTRIBUTING.md

 ## How to Set Up the Project

-[As explained in the FAQ](https://ltex-plus.github.io/ltex-plus/faq.html#whats-the-difference-between-vscode-ltex-ltex-ls-and-languagetool), LT<sub>E</sub>X consists of two components: [vscode-ltex](https://github.com/valentjn/vscode-ltex) and [ltex-ls](https://github.com/valentjn/ltex-ls).
-This guide is only about the vscode-ltex part.
-If you want to change ltex-ls as well, [be sure to read and follow the contribution guidelines of ltex-ls](https://ltex-plus.github.io/ltex-plus/ltex-ls/contributing.html).
+[As explained in the FAQ](https://ltex-plus.github.io/ltex-plus/faq.html#whats-the-difference-between-vscode-ltex-ltex-ls-and-languagetool), LT<sub>E</sub>X+ consists of two components: [vscode-ltex-plus](https://github.com/valentjn/vscode-ltex) and [ltex-ls-plus](https://github.com/valentjn/ltex-ls).
+This guide is only about the vscode-ltex-plus part.
+If you want to change ltex-ls-plus as well, [be sure to read and follow the contribution guidelines of ltex-ls-plus](https://ltex-plus.github.io/ltex-plus/ltex-ls/contributing.html).

 1. Install VS Code, Git, and npm.
 2. Fork vscode-ltex on GitHub.